What are period delay tablets?

 - If you have liver problems.

 If you are very overweight, or suffer from asthma, migraines, or kidney problems, you should mention it on your health questionnaire.
 You should also list any other medicines that you are currently taking.
-Our online GPs first concern is for your personal health, and they will always treat you as an individual when considering a prescription.
+Our online doctors first concern is for your personal health, and they will always treat you as an individual when considering a prescription.

 Period delay - frequently asked questions